thebreadboard/Arduino-Tutorials/README.md

 Lesson 4. processing commands from Ethernet, extending what we have learned so far to include ethernet for the Wiznet and ENC26 Shields

 Lesson 5.
 Using the SD Card - Still under Construction

+ynvisible test.
+Using an Arduino to control an Electrochromic Display